iweinbau/Ray-Tracing/README.md

 Removing the pixelated effect of sharp edges.
 For this I used per pixel sampling, cast multiple rays randomly spread in each pixel.
 This doesn't give us the best result, because rays can group together, but it's easy to understand.

+## Transforming

+There is support for transforming objects using a transformation matrix.
+This is used in combination with instancing (resusing objects with diffrent transfomations), This limit memory usage.

 ## Running the code
 I provided a simple make file that compiles the code to an executable.